Your browser does not support JavaScript! Border Collie Rescue Centres

 There is a risk to themselves, their family, their own dogs and their homes and a chance of prosecution if a dog they foster attacks someone.

 The changes to the Dangerous Dogs Act now makes it an offence if a dog bites someone, or someone's animal, on its keepers property or private property, as well as a public place.
+There are many ways for dog keepers to fall foul of the law.

 Study